Decision market challenges

 Here’s how decision markets work in the context of a DAO evaluating funding proposals (where funding a proposal is considered an action):

-- $\textsf{Long}^{\text{yes}}$: Redeems for a share value proportional to the metric’s value if the action is taken
+- $\textsf{Long}^{\text{yes}}_i$: Redeems for a value proportional to the metric if proposal i is executed

-- $\textsf{Long}^{\text{no}}$: Redeems for a share value proportional to the metric’s value if the action is not taken
+- $\textsf{Long}^{\text{no}}$: Redeems for a value proportional to the metric if no proposal in the batch is executed

 Implementation of the above requires selection of an AMM design or other mechanism for facilitating the exchange of shares and construction of the composite metric on which to evaluate actions.
 A decision rule also must be selected, which is an algorithm for deciding which actions to take, given the predicted impact on the metric and magnitude of each action’s respective cost.